 - Their breach caused the accident.
 The other party’s actions were responsible for the accident, making them legally liable.

 - There were losses suffered as a result.
 The other party’s actions caused you injury (physical or emotional) and/or property damage.

-If you or a loved one were injured in a New York elevator accident, you may be able to hire one of our elevator injury lawyers to seek compensation for:
+If you or a loved one were injured in an elevator incident, you may be able to hire an elevator injury lawyer to seek compensation for: